Incarceration in the United States: Mentally disabled

 Mental illness rarely stands alone when analyzing the risk factors associated with incarceration and recidivism rates.
 The American Psychological Association recommends a holistic approach to reducing recidivism rates among offenders by providing "cognitive–behavioral treatment focused on criminal cognition" or "services that target variable risk factors for high-risk offenders" due to the numerous intersecting risk factors experienced by mentally ill and non-mentally ill offenders alike.

 To prevent the recidivism of individuals with mental illness, a variety of programs are in place that are based on criminal justice or mental health intervention models.
 Programs modeled after criminal justice strategies include diversion programs, mental health courts, specialty mental health probation or parole, and jail aftercare/prison re-entry.
 Programs modeled after mental health interventions include forensic assertive community treatment and forensic intensive case management.
 It has been argued that the wide diversity of these program interventions points to a lack of clarity on which specific program components are most effective in reducing recidivism rates among individuals with mental illness.
-Inmates who have a mental illness tend to stay for longer days in jail compared to inmates who don't have a mental illness.
+Inmates who have a mental illness tend to stay longer in jail compared to inmates who don't.
 Inmates with mental illness may struggle to understand and follow prison rules.
 Inmates with mental illness will usually get in trouble with more facility violation rules.
 Suicide is the leading cause of death in many prisons.
 People who have a serious mental illness tend to die by suicide more often in prison.

 Immigrants and foreign nationals

 The United States government holds tens of thousands of immigrants in detention under the control of Customs and Border Protection (CBP) and Immigration and Customs Enforcement (ICE).
-These immigrants seek asylum into the United states and are detained prior to release into the United States or deportation and removal from the country.
+These immigrants seek asylum in the United States and are detained before release into the United States or deportation and removal from the country.
 During 2018, 396,448 people were booked into ICE custody: 242,778 of whom were detained by CBP and 153,670 by ICE's own enforcement operations.

-The BOP receives all prisoner transfer treaty inmates sent from foreign countries, even if their crimes would have been, if committed in the United States, tried in state, DC, or territorial courts.
+The BOP receives all prisoner transfer treaty inmates sent from foreign countries, even if their crimes, if committed in the United States, would have been tried in state, DC, or territorial courts.
 Non-US citizens incarcerated in federal and state prisons are eligible to be transferred to their home countries if they qualify.